Friday, August 22, 2025

 And what he said didn’t really bother me, you know?

 Because he was up front about it.
 You knew what you were dealing with until relatively recently, because you knew what prejudice looked like, like Billy Bob, like this motherfucker here sitting at the front of the bus with his old lady.
-He looked like white trash, or just plain trash irrespective of color.
-Nowadays, the dentition is better but the sentiments can be the same.
+Like white trash or just plain trash irrespective of color.
+Nowadays the dentition is better but the sentiments can be the same.
 Hipsters have replaced hillbillies.
 That was actually one of the last times that this changing River City felt “real” to me, to tell the truth, that day on the bus with Ma and Pa from Milam County.
 It wasn’t the last day or anything, wasn’t the beginning of the end like Winston Churchill talked about but it was the end of the beginning like the great man said too.

 For me in the beginning, which meant arriving when the Democrats had just moved out of the Texas Governor’s Mansion for the first time in over a century and a kind of gloom was hanging over this allegedly liberal town.
-The D's were dead men walking in Texas but didn't know it yet.
+The D's in Texas were dead men walking but didn't know it yet.
 To set the scene.

 The Alamo was a residence hotel full of pensioners and transient musicians and people who couldn’t put together first and last month’s rent for a real apartment—people like me.
 The Alamo had a barbershop and restaurant on the first floor but you probably didn’t want to get your hair cut there and you definitely didn’t want to eat the food.

 This particular member of the Johnson family was already in his sixties at the time, some ancient age like that, like me now btw, and was alleged to be involved in a wide variety of improprieties and even illegal shit and was not a favorite with the rest of the Dead President’s family, hence his chosen location, the Alamo Hotel.
 A kind of exile, sure, but still on the LBJ Ranch so to speak.
 The city then, lo those many years ago, was what people moving here think they will find today, accessible in every sense of the word.
-My life and work almost never took me south of the Colorado River, no farther west than Deep Eddy Pool or east of Montopolis Dam and only then to score a baggie.
-On the north side of this capital city my effective range was the university or an occasional chat with a minor drug dealer or disgruntled graduate student, often one in the same, cooking crystal in the alphabet avenues beyond campus.
-Today people would call the area inscribed by these borders "downtown" but back in the day it was the whole town to me and you ran into important people all day on the streets downtown which were the few blocks between the south face of the Capitol and the Colorado River, not because you were important or somehow “in the know” but because you lived in a small town.
+My life and work almost never took me south of the Colorado River, except to swim, no farther west than Deep Eddy Pool or east of Montopolis Dam and only then to score a baggie.
+A task that seemed to occupy a good deal of my twenties.
+On the north side my effective range was the university or an occasional chat with a minor drug dealer or disgruntled graduate student, often one and the same, cooking crystal in the alphabet avenues beyond campus.

 So, like, he dies one day—Sam Houston Johnson we’re talking about because the great Lyndon Baines Johnson had already gone to the last round-up, like, five years before my arrival in River City.
 To set the scene chronologically.
-Hearing one day of Sam Houston’s demise my first instinct was to run home and check out his room and see if he left behind anything interesting.
-But the door was locked and the room had probably already been cleaned out by the U.S. Secret Service or whoever takes care of those matters.
+Hearing one day of Sam Houston’s demise my first instinct was to run home and check out his room and see if he left behind anything interesting and/or newsworthy.
+But the door was locked and the room had probably already been cleaned out by the Secret Service or whoever takes care of those matters.

-Just like a bag of weed, $35 for a “half and half,” a vice cop told me, that is a suck and a fuck, in East Austin, along 11th Street, but at that time maybe not yet on South Congress Avenue where Senator Nixon got busted later.
-Overall, a black man in River City, if he had the right rap, could still run his game with enough intimidation and white guilt to get away with shit seven times out of ten.
+The good senator would have probably been looking to pay around $100, that's my guess, unless he wanted something kinky, and God knows what you would pay for similar services today, after the city's expensive high tech transformation.
+Anyhow in the old Austin, overall, a black man, if he had the right rap, could still run his game with enough dissimulation and white guilt to get away with shit seven times out of ten.
+That's my calculation.
 Any of the other three-out-of-ten chances a cop might shoot you but call me an optimist, seven out of ten was good enough.
 That was the old Austin too, it was kind of beautiful back in the day, but RIP, motherfucker, because that way of life is dead and buried now.

-At Governor Bush’s parties, though, during those late summer afternoons, the women wearing sun hats and holding icy drinks—even if W himself was on the wagon, which he was, born again and all that.
+At Governor Bush’s parties, though, during those late summer afternoons, the women wearing sun hats and holding drinks—even if W himself was on the wagon, which he was, born again and all that.
 It turned out he only drank blood.

 Sometimes, also in the late afternoon, if you visited Central Library down the street from the Mansion which was a place to hang out if you were on foot, and needed to cool down, you might see the Bush twins allegedly studying upstairs on the third floor.
-The Bush girls were old Austin, too, first LBJ’s daughters and then Jenna and Barbara, they were all somehow cool but their fathers were not.
+The Bush girls were old Austin, too, first LBJ’s daughters and then Jenna and Barbara, they were all somehow cool but their fathers most def were not.

 Anyway if it was a weekday just before the millennium you could stand on Congress Avenue and look up at the front of the State Capitol and if it was anytime, say, after 10 a.m. but before four in the afternoon there was a silver Continental parked out front like the owner was home, W's car.
 He was in.
 If he was already running for president, or so it is said, but not having seen this myself?
-Are you interested in a little political gossip that is a sure thing?

 You would see W walking south on Congress Avenue, towards the river, headed in the direction of the Elephant Room actually, but not for the booze.
 But because his campaign headquarters for president was in the building next door to the club.
-Next door to the club that was my bar, actually, not that there’s anything wrong with that, the old Austin was a small town in every since of the word.
+Next door to the club that was my bar, actually, not that there’s anything wrong with that, the old Austin was a small town in every sense of the word.

 If it was early in the campaign before the Secret Service was all over him he might be walking alone, or so it seemed, because there was almost certainly a plainclothes guy in a car and on foot.
 If you watched the future President of the United States go into his campaign office and you kept watching the door, or so it is said?
 This is a great anecdote even if it's not true—but it is true.
 A few minutes later you might have seen a less familiar figure follow W into the building.
 Michael Dell.